cacalote/HoneyDB-Legacy/README.md

 4. Create database.
 Suggested database name is "honeydb" but you can name whatever you like.
 Once you've created your database use the create.sql script to create the database table.
 Example command line: mysql -u <db username> -p <db name> < create.sql

-5. Configure HoneyDB by editing the constants section of the index.php file:
+5. Configure HoneyDB by editing the constants section of the `etc/configuration.php` file:
 ```php
 // constants
 $WEBROOT        = ''; // the root path for the web site starting at "/"